Rawazmuhsin/OOP-Project-Online-Bank-Project/README.md

 The online bank System Project Created by OOP concept and  SQLite data base ,, And using Swing to GUi

-in the System we have  account ype
+in the System we have two account type
 1- User
 2- Admin